kylepeyton/kylepeyton.github.io/index.markdown

 I'm a PhD candidate in political science at Yale University and a graduate student affiliate at the [Institution for Social and Policy Studies](https://isps.yale.edu/)and the [Center for the Study of American Politics] (https://csap.yale.edu/).
-I'm also a research affiliate with the [Human Cooperation Lab](http://davidrand-cooperation.com/lab/) in the Psychology Department and the [Justice Collaboratory](https://law.yale.edu/justice-collaboratory) at Yale Law School.
+I'm a research affiliate with the [Human Cooperation Lab](http://davidrand-cooperation.com/lab/) in the Psychology Department and the [Justice Collaboratory](https://law.yale.edu/justice-collaboratory) at Yale Law School.
+I also work as a statistical consultant at the [Yale StatLab](http://statlab.stat.yale.edu/).
 My research focuses on political behavior and the design and analysis of experiments for social science research.

 For the 2017-2018 academic term I'm a [ISPS Graduate Policy Fellow](https://isps.yale.edu/team/directory/graduate-policy-fellow),